Creating Your Own Container Images

 several official images available on Docker Hub which are very

 commonly used.
-For example, ubuntu
+For example, ubuntu for general purpose

-for Python development, alpine
+Linux, python for Python development, alpine

 for a lightweight Linux distribution, and many more.